 Your college days may have been filled with great times, lessons learned and resulted in a degree that you cherish to this day.
 However, the cost of education has significantly risen over the past fifty years.
 With college being harder and harder to afford, it’s no wonder so many people take out student loans to help them.
 The thing about college is that there’s no guarantee for employment after you are finished.
 If you don’t find a job or a good paying one, your student loans may start to creep up and haunt you.
 It has happened to many Americans.
 You may be thinking about filing for bankruptcy to get your student loans discharged if you feel overburdened by them.

 But did you know there’s a test you have to pass to determine whether your student loans can be discharged?
 That’s where the Brunner Test comes in.
 The Brunner Test measures the “undue hardship” your student loans may cause you and determines whether your student loans can be discharged or not.
-The thought of having to go through an assessment to get your student loans wiped out can be stressful but with the help of an experienced bankruptcy lawyer, you can assess how likely it is you can prove undue hardship and be on your way to discharging your student loan debt.
+The thought of having to go through an assessment to get your student loans wiped out can be stressful but with the help of lawyers helping clients with bankruptcy, you can assess how likely it is you can prove undue hardship and be on your way to discharging your student loan debt.

 How Can I Pass the Brunner Test?

 There is no foolproof way of passing the Brunner Test.
 It’s not a Standardized Test where answers are objective.
 You passing the Brunner Test will ultimately be contingent on how the judge on your case sees your situation.
 While one judge can be sympathetic and allow you to discharge your loans, another judge may be less kind.